HSun981/pulpy-joss/paper.md

 struction methods widely accessible.
 To meet this need, we have developed a library of pulse design tools as part of the SigPy Python package for signal processing and image re- construction [@Ong2019].
 We call this new package SigPy.RF.
-SigPy.RF is constructed as a nested package within the broader SigPy package. \autoref{fig:hierarchy} illustrates where the RF pulse design tools fit into the broader SigPy software, as a nested package within the package for general MRI tools.
+SigPy.RF is constructed as a nested package within the broader SigPy package.
+Figure 1 illustrates where the RF pulse design tools fit into the broader SigPy software, as a nested package within the package for general MRI tools.

 ![New RF pulse design tools (red) within the SigPy package hierarchy.
 The pulse